Greece Moments Greece Moments

 Insel Chalki Griechenland Geheimtipp Blaue Tür

-In fact, the sea around Halki is so clear that you want to jump into the harbor basin as soon as you arrive.
+In fact, the sea around Halki is so clear that you’ll want to jump into the harbour basin as soon as you arrive.
 Word has gotten around that a real gem is hidden here.

-For some years now, excursion boats from Rhodes have been reaching the island every day, so many guests only stay for a few hours.
-Whether it is worth staying longer than one day on the island, you can find out in our four Halki Highlights:
+For some years now, excursion boats from Rhodes have been reaching the island every day, so many visitors only stay for a few hours.
+Find out whether it’s worth staying longer than a day on the island in our four Halki Highlights:

 Table of Contents